silverwind/droppy/README.md

 Returns a object `{onRequest, setupWebSocket}`.

+### Browser support

+droppy supports all modern browsers that can run ECMAScript 2015 or newer.

 ### Working with other websocket servers

 To use droppy in a server that uses other websocket applications on the same